-6 A digression: the The Lancet case
+A digression: the The Lancet case

-On 30 January 2020 the World Health Organization (WHO) declared that the SARS-CoV-2 outbreak constitutes a Public Health Emergency of International Concern (PHEIC) [14].
-As a consequence, the European Commission stressed the urgency to provide immediate open access to their related publications, data and any other output possible for researchers receiving H2020 funding in SARS-CoV-2 related research, following the guidelines of [14].
-In particular, the OpenAIRE project centralized in its web site 25 the information comming from the Zenodo Community, from the OpenAIRE Gateway, the RDA COVID-19 Fast Track Working Group and from other EC ongoing efforts.
-Moreover, researchers, funders and some publishers expressed the importance of open access to research outcomes in this context, as we can see for example in the references cited by [1].
+On 30 January 2020 the World Health Organization (WHO) declared that the SARS-CoV-2 outbreak constitutes a Public Health Emergency of International Concern (PHEIC) (EC DGRI, 2020).
+As a consequence, the European Commission stressed the urgency to provide immediate open access to their related publications, data and any other output possible for researchers receiving H2020 funding in SARS-CoV-2 related research, following the guidelines of (EC DGRI, 2020).
+In particular, the OpenAIRE project centralized in its web site30 the information comming from the Zenodo Community, from the OpenAIRE Gateway, the RDA COVID-19 Fast Track Working Group and from other EC ongoing efforts.
+Moreover, researchers, funders and some publishers expressed the importance of open access to research outcomes in this context, as we can see for example in (Arrizabalaga et al., 2020; CODATA Coordinated Expert Group, 2020; EC DGRI, 2020; UNESCO, 2020).

 But the urgency of any situation like this one should remain, more than ever, incompatible with speedy publications of poor scientific content.
-In the current pandemic context, many papers have been delivered in preprint servers without proper peer review, and some high-profile journals have published papers that have been retracted [6].
-Moreover, as remarked in [1], some of the open access publications available on the publishers platforms have not license at all, and thus the publisher can revoke this kind of access at any time, and then, further study can be restricted in the future.
+In the current pandemic context, many papers have been delivered in preprint servers without proper peer review, and some high-profile journals have published papers that have been retracted (CODATA Coordinated Expert Group, 2020).
+Moreover, as remarked in (Arrizabalaga et al., 2020), some of the open access publications available on the publishers platforms have not license at all, and thus the publisher can revoke this kind of access at any time, and then, further study can be restricted in the future.

-Among these publications, possibily the most unhappily famous is the one of the The Lancet journal, that has been fully retracted 26.
-This publication deals with the use of the Hydroxychloroquine drug for the treatment of Covid-19 disease, as presented for example in the French media 27.
-Let us recall that all The Lancet journals endorse the Wellcome Trust Statement 28 to ensure that relevant research findings and data are shared rapidly and openly.
+Among these publications, possibly the most unhappily famous is the one of the The Lancet journal, that has been fully retracted31.
+This publication deals with the use of the Hydroxychloroquine drug for the treatment of Covid-19 disease, as presented for example in the French media32.
+Let us recall that all The Lancet journals endorse the Wellcome Trust Statement33 to ensure that relevant research findings and data are shared rapidly and openly.

-We will no enter here in the scientific details of this work, as they can be found for example in this entry blog29 of the Barcelona Institute for Global Health (ISGlobal)30.
-Rather we consider here some of the cience-business_4014381.html.
+We will no enter here in the scientific details of this work, as they can be found for example in this entry blog34 of the Barcelona Institute for Global Health (ISGlobal)35.
+Rather we consider here some of the involved Open Science aspects.